 Terrain: MG Sprint is on 100% gravel and dirt roads.
 You will leave the Peaceful Valley Ranch right across and only feet away from the main patio and headquarters.
 Expect a nice short climb out followed by variable terrain as you leave the area and connect to the awesome gravel roads of Elbert county.
 It’s a challenging course with its fair share of climbs and short quick descents.
 There are some great wide open sections of road as you had east.
 As you turn back west, you’ll be blown away (hopefully not literally) by the views.
 The finish will bring you back to Peaceful Valley with a photo finish in front of the giant patio.
 Let the party begin.

 Equipment: All bikes are legal for the race, with the exception of E-bikes.
-Maybe next year we’ll do that.
+Aerobars not allowed for 2022.
 We can’t overstate the importance of your bike running in top condition on the day of the race.
 Like you, it will be challenged.
 And, it’s your friend.
 Help a friend out.

 Course 411: The course will be marked at all critical intersections.
 It is the rider’s responsibility to study the course and have directional backup.
 Remember, we must adhere to all traffic rules.
 Always stay to the right of the center, especially on the fast descents.
 Weather can always be a factor in Colorado.
 Plan accordingly!
 We will have a medical team on course in various areas and roaming.
 As always 911 is your friend.
 Marshals will have radios as well.
 Good communication wins the day.